 Requirements: junior standing; International Business major

 Students on an exchange program will pay tuition and fees directly to UofSC.
 Housing, books, meals, and personal expenses will be paid at Tsinghua.
-On-campus housing costs roughly $13.00 per day.
+On-campus housing costs roughly $6.00 per day for shared accomodation and $12.00 per day for single accomodation.
 Additionally, students can expect to pay between $1700 -$2500 per semester for books, transportation, and food.
 Entertainment and travel costs will vary by student.

 Students must earn a minimum of 10 and a maximum of 20 Tsinghua credit hours per semester.
 50 percent of undergraduate classes each semester are taught in English; however, Chinese language courses are also available.
 Course offerings are not available online, and will be provided to students by Tsinghua once admitted.
 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 Exchange students at Tsinghua have the opportunity to participate in a Buddy Program and they are paired with a local student to promote cultural understanding.
 Students can also get involved with The Student Union, a formal association for undergraduate local and international students.
 There are also a variety of student clubs and organizations on campus, ranging from social and professional to recreational and cultural.
 Students also have the opportunity to form their own clubs or organizations.